This Post will show you how to erase the canvas and also how to use eraser presets.

 There are a number of different erase to options.

-White and Black set the canvas to solid white or solid black.
+White or Black set the canvas to solid white or solid black.

 Source Color sets the canvas to the current color specified in the Source Area.
 You can use the source color picker to adjust the current source color.